Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/patreon-shaders-faq/index.md

 ## iMMERSE Pro:

 iMMERSE Pro is a premium repository of shaders provided by Marty's Mods, available to [the "Raytracers" tier members from Pascal's Patreon](http://www.patreon.com/mcflypg).
-For $5 USD, you can access this repository, which currently features:
+For $5 USD, you can access this repository.

 | **iMMERSE Pro: Shaders** | **Description:** |
 | [RTGI](https://www.martysmods.com/rtgi/) | State of the art ray traced global illumination for ReShade |